MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-3-Adjudication/subpart-A-Pension-Compensation-Dependency-Indemnity-Compensation/subjectgroup-ECFRf5fe31f49d4f511-General/section-3.7.md

 (o) *Persons ordered to service.* (1) Any person who has:

-(i) Applied for enlistment or enrollment in the active military, naval, or air service and who is provisionally accepted and directed, or ordered, to report to a place for final acceptance into the service, or
+(i) Applied for enlistment or enrollment in the active military, naval, air, or space service and who is provisionally accepted and directed, or ordered, to report to a place for final acceptance into the service, or

 (ii) Been selected or drafted for such service, and has reported according to a call from the person's local draft board and before final rejection, or